Irving Kaufman

-Irving Robert Kaufman (June 24, 1910 – February 1, 1992) was a long-serving United States federal judge, first on the U.S. District Court for the Southern District of New York, and then on the U.S. Court of Appeals for the Second Circuit.
+Irving Robert Kaufman (June 24, 1910 – February 1, 1992) was a United States federal judge, first on the U.S. District Court for the Southern District of New York, and then on the U.S. Court of Appeals for the Second Circuit.
 Early in his tenure on the District Court, he became nationally known for presiding over the espionage trial of Julius and Ethel Rosenberg, and for sentencing the couple to death.
 Later in his career, he issued landmark rulings on cases involving the First Amendment, civil rights, and antitrust law.
 In 1987, he was a recipient of the Presidential Medal of Freedom.

 Early life and education

 Born to a Jewish family in Brooklyn, New York City, Kaufman received a Bachelor of Laws from Fordham University School of Law in 1931.
 Although he was Jewish, Kaufman earned the nickname "Pope Kaufman" for his achievement in the required Christian doctrine classes at Fordham, a Catholic school.